yousefelassal/quote-cron/README.md

 > Imagination is more important than knowledge.
 For while knowledge defines all we currently know and understand, imagination points to all we might yet discover and create.

 > Wisdom consists of the anticipation of consequences.

+> I, too, do not envision a doctrine of self the clinging to which there would not arise sorrow, lamentation, pain, grief, and despair.